scrollwm/scrollfx/README.md

 You can also click on the item (container, workspace etc.) to exit jump mode and focus on that element.

+There are also special jump modes for the scratchpad and trailmarks.

 ### Scratchpad